-One of my favorite applications that requires root access is called BetterBatteryStats and it helps you to monitor exactly what apps are using your battery.
+One of my favorite applications is called BetterBatteryStats and it helps you to monitor exactly what apps are using your battery.

 Why You Need Root

 When Google released Android 4.4 KitKat, they hid a lot of the battery life stats that people used to monitor their battery life.
 Before KitKat, the BetterBatterStats application didn’t require root access in order to function properly.
 Google renamed and restricted the battery stats permission to only system level applications and services once KitKat was released.
 This wasn’t the way it was before, but Google felt it was better(probably to protect users from nefarious applications) to do things this way.
 So from now on, you will need root access in order to monitor battery life usage in a way that is actually meaningful.